A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The general idea behind the adjustment to the applicable percentage table is to keep up with changes in premium growth as they relate to changes in income.
 If health care costs increase faster than income, we all have to pay a larger chunk of our income for health care.
 But if the economy does well and the ACA's efforts to curb healthcare spending are successful, it's also possible for the applicable percentage to decrease — as was the case for 2018 and 2020.

 The formula for the adjustment to the applicable percentage is just premium growth since 2013 divided by income growth since 2013.
 However, the methodology for calculating each of those numbers has changed over time.
-And as noted above, the American Rescue Plan and Inflation Reduction Act have fixed the applicable percentages at a set level from 2021 through 2025, with no indexing.
+And as noted above, the American Rescue Plan and Inflation Reduction Act fixed the applicable percentages at a set level from 2021 through 2025, with no indexing.

 But here's how it worked before the American Rescue Plan:

 Premium growth used to be based on average per-enrollee premiums for employer-sponsored plans, in terms of how much those premiums had changed since 2013.
-But for 2020, HHS finalized a methodology change that incorporates premium changes in the individual market, as well as premium changes for employer-sponsored plans.
+But for 2020, HHS finalized a methodology change that incorporated premium changes in the individual market, as well as premium changes for employer-sponsored plans.

 This was widely expected to result in an increase in applicable percentages for 2020, but when the numbers were published in July 2019, the applicable percentages for 2020 were lower than they had been for 2019 (without the methodology change, applicable percentages would likely have decreased even more for 2020, as the estimation was that they would be 2.7% higher in 2020 with the new calculations that incorporate premium changes in the individual market).